 Instructions

 - Start preheating the oven to 375F/190C.
-Add the buckwheat flour, sugar, baking powder, baking soda, xanthan gum (if using), salt, and cinnamon to a large mixing bowl and whisk thoroughly to incorporate.280 grams buckwheat flour, 150 grams brown sugar, 2 teaspoon baking powder, 1 teaspoon baking soda, 1 teaspoon xanthan gum, ½ teaspoon salt, 1 teaspoon ground cinnamon
+Add the buckwheat flour, sugar, baking powder, salt, and cinnamon to a large mixing bowl and whisk thoroughly to incorporate.280 grams buckwheat flour, 150 grams brown sugar, 2½ teaspoon baking powder, ½ teaspoon salt, 1 teaspoon ground cinnamon

-- Add the egg, milk, pumpkin puree, oil, vanilla, and lemon juice (optional) to the dry ingredients and whisk until all flour is incorporated into the batter.2 medium or large eggs, 120 grams sunflower oil, 140 grams milk, 400 grams pumpkin puree, 1 teaspoon vanilla, 1 tablespoon lemon or lime juice1
+- Add the egg, milk, pumpkin puree, and oil to the dry ingredients and whisk until all flour is incorporated into the batter.2 medium or large eggs, 120 grams sunflower oil, 140 grams milk, 400 grams pumpkin puree

 - Line 14 dents in a muffin pan.
 Scoop the muffin batter into the tin filling it all the way to the top of the dents.